RayJr2/MercuryXPc/README.md

 This project is licensed under the [GNU Lesser General Public License v3.0 (LGPLv3)](https://www.gnu.org/licenses/lgpl-3.0.html).

-> MercuryLuxPc is an approved third-party application by KM3KM Electronics.
-Its use does not void the amplifier warranty.
+> **Note:** *MercuryLuxPc is an approved third-party application by KM3KM Electronics.
+Its use does not void the amplifier warranty.*

 ---